NeubertJonas/p139_study/audio_video/README.md

 whisper audiofile.mp3 --model medium.en
 # Make sure the terminal is in the correct folder by using the cd command
 cd audio_video/transcribe/examples
-# You can also analyse multiple files at once (in this case the included example files)
+# You can also analyse multiple files at once (in this case the included example files) and limit the output to a specific format
 whisper abstract.mp3 emotional.mp3 --model medium.en --output_format txt
 ```